Research

 Working Papers

-Social Influence in Online Reviews: Evidence from the Steam Store (Latest Version) (WP link)
+Social Influence in Online Reviews: Evidence from the Steam Store (Latest Version) (Working Paper)

 • Winner of the Best Paper award of the Business and Industry Section of the Royal Statistical Society at NIE Conference 2024